 Rental CarsHertz, (520) 573-5201 or (800) 654-3131, offers discounts to AAA members.

 Rail ServiceThe Amtrak station is at 400 N. Toole.
 For advance ticket and schedule information phone (800) 872-7245.
 Tickets may be purchased at the station.

 BusesThe terminal for Greyhound Lines Inc. is at 471 W. Congress St.; phone (520) 792-3475 or (800) 231-2222.

 TaxisThere are many independent taxi companies in Tucson.
 Rates are not regulated by the city.
 Companies that serve the area include Discount Cab, (520) 388-9000; VIP Taxi, (520) 300-3000; and Yellow Cab, (520) 624-6611.

 Public TransportationSun Tran, (520) 792-9222, operates a fleet of buses running throughout the metro area as well as a streetcar line downtown.

 iStockphoto.com / 2windspa

 EssentialsTravel back to New Spain at Mission San Xavier del Bac (1950 W. San Xavier Rd.).
 Started in 1692 by the Rev. Eusebio Kino of the Jesuits, today’s mission was built 1783-97 by the Franciscans, who continue its ministry.
-The atmosphere hearkens back to the 18th century, complete with arches and original statuary.
+The atmosphere hearkens back to the 18th century, complete with arches, original statuary and mural paintings.